MinnowWare/CdePkg/README.md

 This is a reference implementation only, using the Microsoft C compiler, linker, library manager and IDE that comes with Visual Studio 2017 for x86 platforms.

-A *Hosted Environment* for command line applications is standard, it's introduction for drivers is a novum.
+A *Hosted Environment* for command line applications is standard, its introduction for drivers is a novum.
 This also applies for the UEFI environment.
 But the wealth of computing power of current UEFI machines offers the chance to translate [ANSI C](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf) compatible sourcecode to run as a UEFI POST driver.

 With the growing complexity of firmware due to the requirements for both security and trust and the